jerkar/springboot-plugin/README.md

 }
 ```

- This class compile the code an run the application upon the compiled code and declared dependencies.
+ This class compiles code an run the application upon the compiled code and declared dependencies.

  ##  Adding extra dependencies

  Springboot addin perform provides class constants to declare most of dependencies.
  It adds great comfort when picking some Spring dependencies.